GlenHughes/react-native-countdown-clock/README.md

 # React Native Countdown Clock

-** PLEASE NOTE THIS WAS A TEST AND IS NOT FINISHED AND REQUIRES MORE WORK TO COMPLETE, FEEL FREE TO CONTRIBUTE! **
+** PLEASE NOTE THIS WAS A TEST AND IS NOT FINISHED AND REQUIRES MORE WORK TO COMPLETE, FEEL FREE TO CONTRIBUTE!
+THE NEXT STEP IS TO FIX THE WAY THE CANVAS IS BEING INTERACTED WITH**

 A HTML 5 canvas countdown clock as a React Native component.